cnisidis/Hecate/README.md

 This is a Blender Addon, made in purpose to exchange camera data directly by memory mapping

-This version is supporting only one Camera per time (and only CAMERA type objects)
+This version supports only one Camera per time (and only CAMERA type objects)